jsom1/jsom1.github.io/_walkthroughs/Buff.md

 ![exploit launch]({{https://jsom1.github.io/}}/_images/htb_buff_launch.png)
 </div>

 It worked, we're in as Shaun.
-From the documentation, we can now communicate with the webshell using get requests.
+From the documentation, we can now communicate with the webshell using GET requests.
 At this point, I thought I had to upload something on it but didn't know what and how (there wasn't anything else to do).
 I had to ask for help...
 We indeed have to upload 2 executables (maybe there are other ways to do it): **nc.exe** and **plink.exe**.
-I had already seen nc.exe somewhere but didn't really know what it was, and had nevear heard of plink.
-So, let's look at those executables.
+Let's look at those executables.

-- **nc.exe**: is a software component of NetCat Netwoork Control Program.
-It's a tool for testing TCP/IP connections and ports.
-Some features are port scanning, port listening, file transferring, proxying and requesting HTTTP.
-Apparently, this file is often used by attackers as a backdoor.
-Its name can also be used to disguise malwares (the amount of CPU used by nc.exe is a good indicator; high numbers are suspicious).
-In our case, we will use it to **get a reverse shell**.
+- **nc.exe**: is the executable of netcat (for Windows).
+We will use it to catch a **reverse shell**.
 - **plink**: is a command line application, similar to ssh in Linux.
 It can be used to make an interactive connection to a remote server.
-Here, we will use it to **forward port**.
+Here, we will use it to perform **port forwarding**.

 To upload those files (which are present on our machine), we will start a HTTP server on our machine, and curl the files from the server as Shaun: